lekkodev/react-sdk/README.md

 ```

 - Due to Vite's env variables not supporting commonJS, you must pass in the Lekko settings to the provider.
+- This may also be used if you do not want to use environment variables to provide your Lekko configuration values.

 ```
 const lekkoSettings: LekkoSettings = {